Patterson, Louisiana

 Patterson is a city in St. Mary Parish, Louisiana, United States.
 The population was 6,112 at the 2010 census.
 It is part of the Morgan City Micropolitan Statistical Area.

 History

 During the early 19th century, a group of Pennsylvania Dutchmen boarded a sailing vessel in New Orleans and ventured into the Bayou Teche.
 One of them, Hans Knight, decided to settle his family in what is now Patterson.
 The community was originally called Dutch Settlement, Dutch Prairie, and Dutch Town.

 In 1832, Captain John Patterson, a trader from Indiana, settled there.
 He built a store and became a prominent citizen.
 The town was renamed Pattersonville after the captain successfully moved the post office to Dutch Settlement.

+In 1885, the All Saints Episcopal Church was completed.
+It was later moved to DeQuincy, Louisiana in the 1940s.

 Pattersonville was incorporated in 1907 as the Town of Patterson.